catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 These priorities might be explicit on their website, or implicit through the types of project they typically fund.

-Above all, funders want **relevance**.
+Ultimately, funders want **relevance**.
 Increasingly, academic research needs to have an impact beyond universities.
 How is your research going to change people's lives?
+This doesn't mean developing a vaccine, it could just involve making small improvements to a local community.

 Reviewers are also given **specific** criteria.
 These are usually available on the funder's website.